 Over the following 20 years, this library evolved into the Virtual Art Academy: an Online Art School with a full four-year program, now consisting not only eBooks, but assignments, video lessons, and in 2013, an integrated Online Campus, where my students could interact with each and discuss their assignments together.

-With this Online Art School, I can now give my students in two to four years, what took me 15 years of research and taking courses.
+With my new Virtual Art School, I can now give my students in two to four years, the same knowledge that has now taken me 30 years to acquire.

-Many members have now been with me for over 8 years, taking advantage of my Spiral of Learning℠ approach—a unique way of helping you continually strengthen your foundational skills, and improve the quality of your paintings.
+Many members have now been with me for over ten years, taking advantage of my Spiral of Learning℠ approach—a unique way of helping you continually strengthen your foundational skills, and improve the quality of your paintings.
 They all say that with the Virtual Art Academy they can learn something new every day.
 I have been happy to see that many of my students have won awards, found galleries to represent their work, been elected as members of art societies, and become full time professional artists.

 Take a look at the Curriculum of online painting classes, and if you are not ready to begin your journey on the path to learning how to paint but would rather like to stay in touch then feel free to signup for the email newsletter and follow the Virtual Art Academy on the social media.